krb3p/intro-se-1-p5js-intro/README.md

 ## Intro and Setup

 This quick intro is going to skip over a lot.
 The file structure and connections between the files have already been done for you.
-You'll want to click on the green "clone" button, and copy that URL.
+You'll want to click on the green "clone" button up and to the right, and copy that URL.
 We'll use this URL to clone a copy of this project for you.

 Then, in the console (whether you're on your own computer or in a Cloud9 integrated develoment environment) you'll type `git clone <the url>` with the URL filled in.
 It will likely look something like this: